-If you’re a new pagan or witch, you might be wondering why is it necessary to have an altar.
-It’s not required, first of all.
-But secondly, if you choose to have an altar, there’s a few reasons.
-Altars serve as sacred space where you can meet and commune with spirits you might work with including: gods and goddesses, ancestors, elementals, the dead, etc. If you’re not one to work with spirits, you might choose to see it as sacred space for Universal energy or “source” energy.
+If you choose to set up and maintain an altar, there’s a few reasons why you should.
+Altars serve as sacred space where you can meet and commune with Spirit which might include: gods and goddesses, ancestors, elementals, faeries, familiars, the dead, etc. If you’re not one to work with spirits, you might choose to see it as sacred space for Universal energy or “source” energy.
 Or just a space to honor Mother Earth.
+Some witches simply work with Nature and honor the 4 elements at their altars.

-In addition, a pagan altar gives you a place where you can ground and center yourself.
+In addition, a witch’s altar gives you a place where you can ground and center yourself.
 I’ll be honest in saying, when I’ve been having a sh*t time in life, sometimes just sitting next to my altar and holding the tools and things in my hands calms and recenters me.
 It soothes me just being in the presence of the energy surrounding my altar.
 If anything, it gives you your own space to focus on your spiritual practice.

-Paganism for beginners doesn’t have to be difficult, nor does it have to be expensive.
+Setting up your witch’s altar doesn’t have to be difficult, nor does it have to be expensive.
 Sure, pagans on Pinterest seem to have elaborate, detailed altars.
 But guess what?
 Those altars didn’t manifest out of thin air.
 Every pagan had to start somewhere with their altars – they started at the beginning and built onto it from there.
 That’s just what I’m going to show you how to do.

 1. Choose Your Altar Space